Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 - In all actuality human variety and diversity is 'computaitonally irreducible' and so any framework should be considered a descriptive (rather than prescriptive) language.
 We are thus trying to find a lingua franca or meta-framework that can integrate all perspectives and existing frameworks.

 ## How
-- If governance is a meta-function of an organisation that determines processess and frameworks, we need to examine the selection process itself.
-By which means should we make determinations?
+- If governance is a meta-function of an organisation that determines processess and frameworks, we need to examine the meta-process by which selection itself is made and its appropriacy.

 - Science.
 This term is often misconstrued to mean 'Baconian Science' which is a valid methodology for interpreting the objective and observable world of stuff and things.
 However this form of science is reductive and doesn't take into account "other ways of knowing"; it is a particular methodology derrived from and constrained by metaphysical assumptions.

 -  So we must ask what kind of science is appropriate to the being-ness and will of the network?